Group leadership is a chance for you to share your knowledge of and interest in other cultures with an exceptional and diverse group of young people.

 Pre-Program Responsibilities

-• Submit hire paperwork and program placement materials as required by the appropriate deadline.
-Program placement materials will be sent to you upon appointment to a program.
-They include travel forms, a letter to your host family, and other materials as needed.
-Hire paperwork includes a criminal background check.
+- Submit onboarding paperwork and materials as required by the appropriate deadline.
+These include HR paperwork (including a criminal background check), travel forms, a letter to your host family, and other materials as needed.

 Program Responsibilities